 - Refuse to correspond through your personal messenger.
 You will have difficulty transferring the dialogue to teammates.

 - If a customer asks for your public SSH key, ask the user to create a new key pair and use our public key (can be found

 in pinned messages in

-- If the weekend is coming, warn the customer that the decision will be ready in the beginning of the next week.
+- If the weekend is coming, warn the customer that we will have ablility to start solving a task or update information about the status of his task in the beginning of the next week.